vatpac-technology/sops/docs/terminal/coral.md

 | Rockhampton Approach  | RKA | Coral Approach   | 123.750        | RK_APP                 |

 ## Airspace
-The Vertical limits of the COR TCU are `SFC` to `F150`.
+The Coral TCU includes the airpsace `SFC` to `F150` within the Mackay and Rockhampton keyholes (shown below).
 MK ADC own the Class D airspace within MK CTR `SFC` to `A010`.
 RK ADC own the Class D airspace within RK CTR `SFC` to `A010`.

 ## Extending
-!!!
-Note
 MKA may extend to RKA and vice versa, callsigns remain the same.
+See [Controller Skills](../controller-skills/extending.md) for details.

 !!! tip
     When setting up vatSys while providing coverage to RKA and MKA, it is recommended that you have seperate air displays open for MKA and RKA.